songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 ---
 layout:              post
 type:                classic
-title:               The Decider System For Shard Allocation in Elasticsearch
+title:               The Decision System For Shard Allocation in Elasticsearch
 subtitle:            >
     How does it work and what can we learn from it?